openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

-If the model was converted to `bf16`, the `ov::hint::inference_precision` is set to `ov::element::bf16` and can be checked via the `ov::CompiledModel::get_property` call.
+If the model has been converted to `bf16`, the `ov::hint::inference_precision` is set to `ov::element::bf16` and can be checked via the `ov::CompiledModel::get_property` call.
 The code below demonstrates how to get the element type:

 @snippet snippets/cpu/Bfloat16Inference1.cpp part1